Expensive or Budget-Friendly? How to Explore the Best Caribbean Destinations Without Going Broke

 How to Get Around:

-- Private Transfer: If you’re traveling in a group and want to get from Punta Cana to Santo Domingo, private transportation from Punta Cana to Santo Domingo can be an excellent option.
+• Private transfer: If you are in a group and want to travel from Punta Cana to Santo Domingo, private transportation from Punta Cana to Santo Domingo is a great option.

 Where to Stay (Budget Options):